Issued: 21 January 2014

 - In this TPB(I), you will find the following information:

-- what is Code item 5
+- what the obligation is under Code item 5

 - consequences for failing to comply with Code item 5

-What is Code item 5
+What is the obligation under Code item 5?

 - Adequate arrangements for the management of conflicts of interest assist to minimise potential adverse impacts on clients and others.
 In particular, it reduces threats to objectivity and the confidentiality of client information.
 This in turn helps to promote consumer protection and maintain integrity of the profession.